GET ORDAINED

 “Davis and Mark are honored by your presence here today and thankful for your love and support.
 They also hold a place in their hearts for loved ones who can’t be here -- Margaret, Adeem, Michael, and Karen, you are missed and forever loved.”

-For a loved one who's still alive, but isn’t able to be at the ceremony:
+For a loved one who's still alive, but isn’t able to be at the ceremony in person:

 “Nicee’s mom Bettie couldn’t be with us today, but as the badass, loving matriarch of the Gilbert family, we know she’ll be on a plane here as soon as she’s able to.
 Bettie, we love you!”